keyboard2769/nb-nextzz/README.md

 #### heading

-- [ ] $ lets just slow down the mixer gate
+- [ ] $ it is time for the recipe handling mechanism
-        .. and .. how do we test it? .. no we dont
-        .. we have some problem on the delegating and interfacing thing now

 #### last

-- [x] $ added the error message loop and clear mechanism
-- [x] $ filled most part of the v surge layer
 - [x] $ asphalt supply pump start and slot and lock
 - [x] $ lock switch determine mechanism
 - [x] $ cell and weigh simulation with assist buttons